aakashvardhan/s21-gpt2/log.md

 ```

-Used torch.compile() to speed up the model training
+Added torch.compile() to speed up the model training

 ```
 Using device: cuda